Drafting Terms And Conditions

-Altion Law has an expert team of solicitors who specialise in advising, drafting and reviewing terms and conditions of business.
+Altion Law has an expert team of solicitors who specialise in advising, drafting and reviewing these business terms and conditions for business.

-Most businesses understand the importance of commercial contracts but many make errors in using a standard template or even copying a competitor’s terms and conditions.
+Most businesses understand the importance of commercial contracts but many make errors in using a standard template, or even copying a competitor’s.
 It is important for terms of trading to be drafted to take account of the specific conditions in which you do business.
 Poorly drafted terms and conditions can delay recovering cash for your business.

 An Example Of What Altion Law Would Review Or Include In Your Terms And Conditions May Include:

 - Preliminary review of contract terms and procedures

 - Renewal terms and cancellation periods